maystreamer/bombardier/README.md

 - **Throughput**                  :  The number of transactions the system can handle over a specified timeframe.
 - **Errors**                      :  The occurrence of error messages, such as timeouts, that may emerge during load testing.

 The primary objective of this project is to develop a No-Code load-testing platform that enables users to conduct API load tests effortlessly.
-By adding APIs and adjusting load configurations, users can initiate tests without repetitive coding for each new API.
+Users can initiate tests without repetitive coding for each new API by adding APIs and adjusting load configurations.

 ## Features